bisho1995/webOTP-CRM/Readme.md

 The project has 3 folders.
 The frontend code is in frontend folder.
 The backend code (nodejs code) is in server folder.
 The sample has a sample JSON for the list of contacts.

+I have also included lazy loading of the modules to increase the site load time.
+In netlify does not have top class performance but in production server this will run just fine.

 # Where each part is hosted

 1. frontend => netlify